- Beauty Glossary

 How does black charcoal for whiter teeth actually work?

 In the same way that charcoal works for skin, it works for teeth.
-Stains, tartar and bacteria are all swooped up by the charcoal’s pores and washed away when you rinse your mouth.
+It's a great ingredient found in oral care products, such as toothpastes and teeth whitening treatments.
+Stains, tartar and bacteria are all swooped up by the charcoal's pores and washed away when you rinse your mouth.
 With frequent use, you can expect to reveal noticeably whiter teeth.

 Are charcoal beauty products safe?